Clarkson Mark 1 Tool and Cutter Grinder - Data and Literature

 missing image

 I bought this via ebay and it is a photocopy.
-The pictures are extremely poor quality.
-It is hard to make out the details in many of the black and white pictures.
+It has 30 pages of information, but the pictures are extremely poor quality, so it is hard to make out the details in many of the black and white pictures.

 A better buy would have been the original glossy March manual, also available on ebay.